w3c/wot-architecture/proposals/WoT Architecture - Explanation for TAG review.md

-The security configuration aspect represents the mechanisms used to control access to the affordances and the management of related public and private metadata.  i WoT Things in general also need to maintain their own integrity and the integrity and confidentiality of the data they manage, and limit access to interactions to authenticated
+The security configuration aspect represents the mechanisms used to control access to the affordances and the management of related public and private metadata.
+WoT Things in general also need to maintain their own integrity and the integrity and confidentiality of the data they manage, and limit access to interactions to authenticated